As a consequence of having been colonised by Britain, Kenya is a common law jurisdiction.

 The main investment structures for real estate include limited liability companies (LLCs), limited liability partnerships (LLPs) and real estate investment trusts (REITs).

-On being registered, an LLP becomes a body corporate with perpetual succession with legal personality separate from that of its partners.
+Once registered, an LLP becomes a body corporate with perpetual succession with legal personality separate from that of its partners.

 REITs are real estate companies or corporations which own, develop or manage different types of properties.
-RElTs are investment instruments that source funds to build or acquire real estate assets which they sell or rent to generate income.

 Preferred Investment Vehicles